-The College is committed to the development of students who are knowledgeable, caring, responsive and selfdirected.
+The College is committed to the development of students who are knowledgeable, caring, responsive and self-directed.
 The college aspires to produce graduates who are self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.

-The college's School of Nursing offers graduate programs at the Master's and Doctoral levels.
-Graduate programs within the School of Nursing include a Master's of Nursing (MSN) in one of two tracks: Informatics and Family Nurse Practitioner.
-For the nurse who already holds a MSN degree, post master's certificates options are offered in Family Nurse Practitioner and Nursing Informatics Specialist.
+The College's School of Nursing offers graduate programs at the Master's and Doctoral levels.
+Graduate programs within the School of Nursing include a Master's of Nursing (MSN) in one of two tracks: Healthcare Informatics and Nursing Leadership and Family Nurse Practitioner.
+For the nurse who already holds a MSN degree, post master's certificates options are offered in Family Nurse Practitioner.
 The School of Nursing also offers post baccalaureate and post master entry options into the Doctor of Nursing Practice (DNP).
-Post baccalaureate DNP students enter the Family Nurse Practitioner track.
+Post baccalaureate DNP students may enter the Family Nurse Practitioner or Healthcare Informatics and Nursing Leadership track.